 As there was no accommodation available at that time, the Royal entourage camped on the Common.
 It was not until the latter part of the 17th century that the first permanent lodging houses were erected on Mount Sion including Jerningham House, Fairlawn House and Sion House.

-With the royal seal of approval, Tunbridge Wells quickly became the most fashionable drinking spa near London.
-The close proximity to London meant it was less than one day’s journey.
+With the royal seal of approval, Tunbridge Wells quickly became the most fashionable drinking spa near London, since it was in much closer proximity than Bath or Buxton.

 The Beginnings of Tourism in Tunbridge Wells

 Following the Royal visit, Dr Lodwick Rowzee, a physician from Ashford, published a paper on the medicinal qualities of the spring.

 He established guidelines for the quantity of water that should be drunk and recommended starting with 2½ pints a day increasing to four times that amount during the course of a visit and reducing the amount when preparing to leave the Wells.

 After drinking the correct quantity of water the ladies would meet at a coffee house near Pink Alley, whilst the gentlemen visited the pipe house.

 Dr Rowzee also recommended walking after taking the water and this became part of the daily ritual.